-The food to that point in the Taste of Testaccio food tour had been delicious, but the Rome food tours put on by Eating Europe are more than just food tours.
+The food to that point in our Rome eating tour had been delicious, but the food tours of Rome put on by Eating Europe are more than just food tours.
 The entire time Dominico was giving us facts about Rome, the Testaccio neighborhood, and the stores we visited.

 He had more in store for us, though: a cemetery!